Weird Science

 Polish version is here

 Winter may not be everyone’s favorite season, but it is undoubtedly a time when we can admire some of the most beautiful constellations.
-One of them is the constellation Orion (Orion).
-Within this constellation, we can find numerous breathtaking deep-sky objects.
+One of them is Orion (Orion), which contains numerous breathtaking deep-sky objects.

 The constellation of Orion was named and placed in the sky by the ancient Greeks.
-In their mythology, Orion was the son of the sea god Poseidon and Euryale, one of the Gorgons—making him the nephew of the infamous Medusa with her snake-like hair.
-Orion was renowned as the greatest hunter to ever walk the Earth, capable of moving silently and even walking on water.
+In their mythology, Orion was the son of the sea god Poseidon and Euryale, one of the Gorgons, making him the nephew of the infamous Medusa with her snake-like hair.
+Orion was celebrated as the greatest hunter ever to walk the Earth, capable of moving silently and even walking on water.
 He fell in love with the Pleiades, whom he still chases across the sky to this day.
-He died from the sting of a scorpion sent by the goddess Artemis.
-Since then, the constellations of Orion and Scorpius have been located on opposite sides of the celestial sphere.
-Even Orion’s faithful hunting dogs—Sirius and Procyon—were placed in the sky as the brightest stars of the constellations Canis Major and Canis Minor, respectively.
+According to legend, he died from the sting of a scorpion sent by the goddess Artemis.
+Since then, the constellations of Orion and Scorpius have been placed on opposite sides of the celestial sphere.
+Even Orion’s faithful hunting dogs, Sirius and Procyon, were set in the heavens as the brightest stars of the constellations Canis Major and Canis Minor, respectively.

-Interestingly, in the case of this constellation, Alpha Orionis (α Ori) is not the brightest star—the brightest is actually Beta Orionis (β Ori), also known as Rigel.
+Interestingly, in the case of this constellation, Alpha Orionis (α Ori) is not the brightest star.
+That distinction belongs to Beta Orionis (β Ori), also known as Rigel.
 Alpha Orionis, or Betelgeuse, ranks second in brightness.
-Located about 600 light-years from us, Betelgeuse is classified as a red supergiant.
-If placed in the position of our Sun, its surface would extend roughly to the orbit of Jupiter.
-Its reddish hue stands out among other stars, and the star is believed to be nearing the end of its evolutionary cycle, eventually exploding as a supernova.
+Located about 600 light years from Earth, Betelgeuse is classified as a red supergiant.
+If it were placed in the position of our Sun, its surface would extend roughly to the orbit of Jupiter.
+Its reddish hue stands out among the surrounding stars, and it is believed to be nearing the end of its life cycle, eventually destined to explode as a supernova.
 Near Betelgeuse, at the position representing Orion’s other shoulder, lies Gamma Orionis (γ Ori), known as Bellatrix.
 Lambda Orionis (λ Ori) is a fascinating multiple star system with several gravitationally bound components.
 South of Betelgeuse and Bellatrix lie three bright stars that form Orion’s Belt: Delta (δ), Epsilon (ε), and Zeta Orionis (ζ Ori), known as Mintaka, Alnilam, and Alnitak, respectively.
-Between Orion’s Belt and Rigel and Saiph (κ Ori) lies Orion’s Sword, which contains the Orion Nebula, visible even through binoculars.
+Between Orion’s Belt and the stars Rigel and Saiph (κ Ori) lies Orion’s Sword, which contains the Orion Nebula, visible even through binoculars.

 Observations